eubankjd/WorksOfR/README.md

 # WorksOfR
 **Daniel Eubanks**

-This repo contains the code for [link](https://worksofr.wordpress.com).
+This repo contains the code for the blog [Works of R](https://worksofr.wordpress.com).